-innovation Engineered.
-CH4_D Surfside Coastal Inundation Levee .ocation: Surfside Description n coastal storm events.
-Prope side subcatchment adjacent to the bay are low lying and at risk of inundation erties and assets are currently affected in the 20-year ARI coastal storm sociated risks increases in the future due to sea level rise exacerbating flood lying below ground levels of 2.1 mAHD are at risk of 100 Year ARI flooding the natural topography does not afford Surfside flood protection from large ad inundation. esidential precinct including LOO-year ARI storm under exis exceed the structure crest lev CMPs may consider raising an Inundation Levee will be constructed to increase protection of the low-lying council assets adjacent to the bay from the inundation threat posed by a sting sea levels including a 0.4m freeboard.
-As wave runup heights will vel, the levee will be designed to withstand erosion and overtopping.
-Future ad extending the Coastal Inundation Levee to protect against the increased of sea level rise.
-This is discussed further in Appendix E . he precinct from catchment Levee has been developed in response to ocean flooding, it will also protect driven flood events.
-The phase 2 design should be examined and optimised vee location and design) as part of a Floodplain Risk Management Study and The approximate location of t two phases: he proposed levee is shown below.
-It is proposed to construct the levee in undertaken as a highPhase 2 (shown in yel d) comprises the section at Surfside West Beach (Dog Beach) will be priority task following certification of the CMP. llow) comprises the remaining sections to be completed under this CMP, with ign to be completed with input from the Floodplain Risk Management Study equires the dune at the west f the levee into the surrounding ground levels to ensure flood protection ern end of Myamba Parade to be nourished to ensure the crest of the levee stability of the dune should also be ensured through vegetation management and vegetation enhancement particularly focused at the southern location need to consider construction impacts on the protected side.
-However, the detailed design process wil need to consider construction impacts on Aboriginal heritage and could result in the impermeable core being constructed using sheet piling (rather than impermeable clay as shown on the typical section below).
+CH4_D Surfside Coastal Inundation Levee and Dune Management ------- ---

+Location: Surfside

+The urban regions of the Surfside subcatchment adjacent to the bay are low lying and at risk of inundation in coastal storm events.
+Properties and assets are currently affected in the 20-year ARI coastal storm event, and affectation and associated risks increases in the future due to sea level rise exacerbating flood levels.

+The locations within Surfside lying below ground levels of 2.1 mAHD are at risk of 100 Year ARI flooding under existing sea levels, and the natural topography does not afford Surfside flood protection from large coastal storms and widespread inundation.

+As part of the CMP, a Coastal Inundation Levee will be constructed to increase protection of the low-lying residential precinct including council assets adjacent to the bay from the inundation threat posed by a 100-year ARI storm under existing sea levels including a 0.4m freeboard.
+As wave runup heights will exceed the structure crest level, the levee will be designed to withstand erosion and overtopping.
+Future CMPs may consider raising and extending the Coastal Inundation Levee to protect against the increased risk of inundation as a result of sea level rise.
+This is discussed further in Appendix E.

+Whilst the Coastal Inundation Levee has been developed in response to ocean flooding, it will also protect the precinct from catchment driven flood events.
+The phase 2 design should be examined and optimised (including road treatment, levee location and design) as part of a Floodplain Risk Management Study and Plan for the area.

+The approximate location of the proposed levee is shown below.
+It is proposed to construct the levee in two phases:

+- Phase 1 (shown in red) comprises the section at Surfside West Beach (Dog Beach) will be undertaken as a high priority task following certification of the CMP. - Phase 2 (shown in yellow) comprises the remaining sections to be completed under this CMP, with investigation and design to be completed with input from the Floodplain Risk Management Study and Plan.

+In addition, the connection of the levee into the surrounding ground levels to ensure flood protection requires the dune along Surfside Beach to be nourished to ensure the crest of the levee is at or above 2.5mAHD.
+The stability of the dune should also be ensured through vegetation management and dune building.

+Total Capital Cost: \$3,100,000

+Maintenance Costs: 1% of capital costs over life of structure

+Costs to construct Phase 1, Surfside West Beach (Dog Beach) section: \$1,500,000

+Cost to construct Phase 2 section: \$1,500,000

+Dune nourishment and vegetation management: \$100,000

+Investigation and design of Phase 1 to occur in 2023, with construction estimated to occur in 2024 (upon completion of the investigation and design).

+Phase 2 design would progress as part of the Floodplain Risk Management Study and Plan, estimated to commence in 2023, with construction estimated to occur in 2025.

+A concept design for Phase 1 and Phase 2 of the Coastal Inundation Levee is presented in the cross-section below.

+The design and costs have assumed a berm that consists of an impermeable core with armouring on the flood prone side and a vegetated slope on the protected side.
+However, the detailed design process will need to consider construction impacts on Aboriginal heritage and could result in the impermeable core being constructed using sheet piling (rather than impermeable clay as shown on the typical section below).

+CH4_D Surfside Coastal Inc

-CH4 D Surfside Coastal Inundation Levee Surfice Coastar munuation Levee
+Surfside Coastal Inundation Levee and Dune Management